Exploring the Capabilities of Large Language Model Encoders for Image-Text Retrieval in Chest X-rays: Experiments

-\paragraph{Multimodal evaluation} For \emph{LLM2CLIP4CXR}, we align frontal CXRs with reports.
+For \emph{LLM2CLIP4CXR}, we align frontal CXRs with reports.
 We first evaluate Top-$k$ retrieval within each test set.
-To assess clinical correctness, we further apply the same metrics used in Task~5 (CheXbert F1, RadGraph F1, SembScore, RaTEScore, GREEN) when retrieving reports from the MIMIC train/validation pool.
+To assess clinical correctness, we further apply the same metrics used in Task~5 (CheXbert F1, RadGraph F1, RaTEScore, and GREEN) when retrieving reports from the MIMIC train/validation pool.
 This avoids biases introduced by external datasets whose test reports may not cover all clinical variations.

-\paragraph{Qualitative evaluation} Automated metrics may miss clinically important aspects of report quality.
-To complement them, we conducted a qualitative study with three medical students (3, 8, and 44 months of training) and four large LLMs (\emph{GPT-4o}, \emph{Gemini 1.5 pro}, \emph{DeepSeek-V3}, and \emph{DeepSeek-R1}).
-We sampled 200 Open-I cases, excluding half of the normal studies to ensure case diversity, and compared ground-truth reports with retrieved and generated outputs.
-Model outputs were randomized to avoid order bias.
+Automated metrics may miss clinically important aspects of report quality.
+To complement them, we conducted a qualitative ranking study on 200 Open-I cases with three medical students (3, 8, and 44 months of training) and four large LLMs (\emph{GPT-4o}~\cite{hurst2024gpt}, \emph{Gemini 1.5 Pro}~\cite{gemini}, \emph{DeepSeek-V3}~\cite{deepseek}, and \emph{DeepSeek-R1}~\cite{deepseekr1}).
+We excluded half of the normal studies to ensure case diversity and compared ground-truth reports with retrieved and generated outputs.
+Candidate outputs were randomized to avoid order bias.
 Raters were instructed to rank the candidate reports by clinical accuracy relative to the ground truth, with ties permitted.
 All raters followed the LLM-RadJudge~\cite{judge} protocol, which prioritizes critical clinical findings over minor or irrelevant details.
-Full prompt instructions for both human and LLM judges are provided in \cref{sec:evaluation_prompts}.